Enjoy the Wetlands

 This easy circuit of the wetland lake can be walked in less than half an hour, but allow longer to watch the birdlife and enjoy the scenery.
 There is no charge for this walk, and you are welcome to do this any time at your own convenience while Boneo Park is open.

 BOOKINGS: NO BOOKING REQUIRED

-These walks require a guide, yours or ours.
-Our guide costs $50 per hour or part of an hour for the group, regardless of size.
+These walks require use of one of our guides.
+The cost of the guided walk is $50 per hour or part of an hour for the group, regardless of size.
 The maximum walk is about 10 km, and we tailor the walk for you.
 You may want photography, bird watching, variety of scenery, or just a brisk 10 km walk to work up an appetite for lunch.
 This is your choice.
 Walks are commonly two hours.

 COST: $50 per hour per group

 BOOKINGS: Bookings are essential and require 48hrs notice.